FCC withdraws proposal to relax media ownership rules

 But the study faced an outcry from public interest groups, and the review of FCC's rules was paused as Genachowski left.

-The FCC has since also launched a study of Americans' information needs and another on the Hispanic TV market.

-The agency is also considering relaxing the limits on foreign investment in U.S. broadcast companies.

-(Reporting by Alina Selyukh; Additional reporting by Sakthi Prasad and Rohit T.K. in Bangalore; Editing by David Gregorio)
+(Reporting by Alina Selyukh; Additional reporting by Sakthi Prasad and Rohit T.K. in Bangalore)